apocalyptech/pystarboundmap/README.md

  - Could use a progress bar for when reading world information on the open screen.
 First-time reads on a player with a lot of worlds can spend a lot of time seemingly-frozen.
- - Should probably add the biome/dungeon information to the clickable tile details dialog, but that's gonna take up an awful lot of room.
-There should maybe instead be a master "world info" dialog, and we could take that info out of the tile info dialog altogether.

 LICENSE
 -------